Drone regulations in Italy

 Respect the privacy of other people

-National peculiarities in Italy
+National specificities in Italy

 Each country can define certain aspects of its drone regulations.
 For Italy, the following requirements apply in addition to the European regulations.